openproblems-bio/task_cyto_batch_integration/README.md

 prevent bias.
 The batch correction algorithm should not have to rely on these information to properly integrate different batches.
 This dataset is used as the input for the batch correction algorithm.
 The cells therein are identical to those in the unintegrated dataset.
+Only markers that need to be batch corrected are present.

 Example file:
 `resources_test/task_cyto_batch_integration/starter_file/unintegrated_censored.h5ad`